(Recipe yields 1 loaf)

 Bake: Preheat your oven to 500°F (260°C).
 Optional: If using a dutch oven you can place it in the oven to preheat.
 This will help trap the steam while the dough bakes, creating a beautiful crust.

-Cut a piece of parchment paper to fit your baking pot.
+Cut a piece of parchment paper to fit your baking pot or use a silicone baking mat.
 Remove dough from the refrigerator, place the parchment on top of the bowl, and invert the bowl to release onto the paper.
 Dust the surface of dough with flour and rub with your hands to coat.
 Using the tip of a sharp knife or razor (or bread lame) score the dough surface with an X or design of your liking.
 Bread dough rapidly expands when it is first placed in the oven and scoring controls this expansion.
 Use the parchment to carefully transfer the dough round into your pot and cover with lid.